elypia/imagecaster/README.md

 This project is open-source under the [Apache 2.0] license!
-While not legal advice, you can find a [TL;DR] that sums up what you're allowed and not allowed to do along with any requirements if you want to use or derive work from this source code!
+While not legal advice, you can find a [TL;DR] that sums up what you're allowed and not allowed to do along with any requirements if you want to use or derive work from this repository!

 [matrix-community]: https://matrix.to/#/+elypia:matrix.org "Matrix Invite"
 [discord-guild]: https://discord.com/invite/hprGMaM "Discord Invite"